rjeffman/burn_iot/README.md

-# Headles deployment of Raspberry Pi devices
+# Headless deployment of Raspberry Pi devices

 The `deploy_raspbery.sh` script eases the creation of SD card images using [Fedora IoT](https://fedoraproject.org/iot) and [Raspberry Pi OS](https://www.raspberrypi.com/software/) for devices like the Raspberry Pi.

-The script will download the Fedora IoT image, write it to an SD card, and configure the hostname, the keymap, and the Ethernet and WiFi interfaces.
+The script will download a pre-built image, write it to an SD card, and configure the hostname, the keymap, and the Ethernet and WiFi interfaces.
 The root password will be disabled and a SSH key will be added to provide SSH access to the device.

 ## Customizing configuration